 Viral Vector Mobilan Offers a New Approach for Cancer Immunotherapy

 BUFFALO, N.Y. — One of the most important areas of cancer research today involves efforts to expand the benefits of immunotherapy to more patients.
-Research conducted by scientists at Roswell Park Cancer Institute in cooperation with Panacela Labs LLC, a subsidiary of Cleveland BioLabs Inc. (Nasdaq: CBLI), introduces a new class of immunotherapy and proposes a strategy for increasing the number of patients who are likely to benefit from this new approach.
+Research conducted by scientists at Roswell Park Comprehensive Cancer Center in cooperation with Panacela Labs LLC, a subsidiary of Cleveland BioLabs Inc. (Nasdaq: CBLI), introduces a new class of immunotherapy and proposes a strategy for increasing the number of patients who are likely to benefit from this new approach.
 The team’s efforts, reported in a study published online ahead of print in the journal Oncogene, involve the innate immunity receptor TLR5.

 The researchers hypothesized that forcing a tumor to activate signaling through Toll-like receptor 5 (TLR5), a protein whose natural functions include recognition of and response to salmonella and other pathogenic bacteria, would attract and stimulate innate immune responses capable of both suppressing primary tumor growth and providing long-term protection against metastasis and recurrent tumors.
 To test this approach, they engineered a recombinant adenovirus for intratumoral injection, named Mobilan M-VM3, that forces tumor cells to produce a self-activating cassette consisting of TLR5 and its agonist, which mimics the salmonella protein flagellin.
 They then assessed the efficacy of Mobilan in animal models of prostate cancer and ex vivo in human prostate tumor cells.